Skip to main content

 }

-So if you ever wonder what you've copied but refuse to test by pasting somewhere, you can use this page instead!
+So next time you wonder what's on your clipboard but refuse to test by pasting somewhere, you can use this page instead!